Save to Pinterest Rich, fudgy brownies made with pumpkin puree and boosted with protein—perfect for a healthy snack or post-workout treat.

 Contains nuts (almond butter) unless a seed butter is substituted.
 Gluten-free and dairy-free as written.
 Protein powder may contain allergens (eg dairy, soy) check labels for specific ingredients.

-Save to Pinterest These brownies balance indulgence with nutrition for a perfect snack anytime.
+These brownies balance indulgence with nutrition for a perfect snack anytime.

 Recipe FAQs